mfk99/java-calculator/README.md

     SquareRoot --|> Operation
 ```

-Additionally, there is a file diagram to represent the file herarchy.
+A file diagram to represent the file herarchy.
 (This diagram is also available as a [.graphml-file](assets/java-calculator.graphml)).

 ![An image representing the file hierarchy](assets/file-diagram.png)